xiaomeng-huang-study/Docu_Obsidian/Leadership and Business Communication/Note_Session-3.md

                 * An Employee can only report to one supervisor
     * Multiple-line-system
     * Line-and-staff-Organisation
+	    * Advantages
+		    * Relief for the management, use of expertise 专业技能
+	    * Disadvantages
+		    * lack of acceptance of staff units or clandestine 秘密的 leadership of staff units
     * Functional Organisation
+	* Advantages
+		    * technical specialization of divisions
+		    * operational with homogenes product portfolio
+		*
     * Business unit Organisation
     * Holding Organisation
     * Matrix-Organisation